Nell Gwyn (1651?-1687), Actress; mistress of Charles II

 Sitter associated with 28 portraits

-'Pretty witty Nell', as Pepys called her, came to London as an orange-seller and rose to become one of the leading comic actresses of the day, and mistress to the King, Charles II.
+Eleanor Gywn, or 'Pretty witty Nell', as Pepys called her, came to London as an orange-seller, and rose to become one of the leading comic actresses of the day, and mistress to the King, Charles II.
 The playwright Dryden supplied her with a series of saucy, bustling parts, ideally suited to her talents.
-She had two sons by the King, the elder of whom was created Duke of St Albans, and she was said to have been remembered by Charles on his deathbed with the words 'Let not poor Nelly starve'.
+She had two sons by the King, and the elder, Charles Beauclerk, was created Duke of St Albans.
+She was said to have been remembered by Charles on his deathbed with the words 'Let not poor Nelly starve'.

 by Richard Tompson, after Sir Peter Lely